meltano/meltano/docs/src/docs/tutorial.md

 - Toggle Columns and Aggregates buttons to generate the SQL query.
 - Click the Run button to query the transformed tables in the `analytics` schema.
 - Check the Results or Open the Charts accordion and explore the data.

+## Intermediate - GitLab

+The GitLab API and Postgres database tutorial guides you through data extraction from your GitLab account, loading extracted entities to a Postgres DB, transforming the raw data, and analyzing the results.
+[Check it out here](/docs/tutorials/tap-gitlab.html).

 ## Advanced - Create a Custom Extractor